-That said, there are a few things on this list that could make a big difference in your savings if you do them daily or weekly—so if any of them sound like something that would work for you, give it a try!
+That said, a few things on this list could make a big difference in your savings if you do them daily or weekly—so if any of them sound like something that would work for you, give it a try!

 1. Look at where your money goes